-- 15. An important concept under GST is the concept of supply made in the course or furtherance of a business which is not so much applicable to the Federal or State Government as they are more involved in carrying out statutory functions and not so much business activities.
+- 15. An important concept under GST is the concept of supply made in the course or furtherance of a business which is not directly applicable to the Federal Government or State Governments as they are more involved in carrying out statutory functions and not so much business activities.
 Government exists to regulate laws enacted by Parliament or the State Assembly. - 16.
-Government supplies, for the purpose of GST, are classified as supplies made by ministries, departments, commissions and agencies under the Federal and State Government which have legal standing.
+Government supplies for the purpose of GST are classified as supplies made by ministries, departments, commissions and agencies under the Federal Government and State Governments which have legal standing.
 These supplies are wholly funded by tax, borrowings or grants which normally do not have a direct link to the supplies. - 17.
-The government's regulatory and enforcement functions focus more on issues concerning social regulation such as the control of risks to society issues of health, safety, welfare, working conditions, and the environment. - 18.
-Besides regulatory and enforcement in nature, government's supplies are often supplied as an obligation for meeting the needs of the general interest and not having an industrial or commercial character.
+The government's R&E functions focus more on issues concerning social risks and regulation such as issues of health, safety, welfare, working conditions, and the environment. - 18.
+Besides R&E functions, government's supplies are often supplied as an obligation for meeting the needs of the general interest and not having an industrial or commercial character.
 The supplies are normally given free or at a nominal charge with no profit element.
 An example is the outpatient treatment at government hospitals. - 19.
-Recognizing the non-business activities of the government, section 64 of the GST Act 2014 provides that the Act shall not apply in relation to any supply of goods or services made by- - (a) the Federal Government and State Governments, unless the Minister otherwise directs by order published in the Gazette; or
+In general, the government activities are not business oriented, section 64 of the GST Act 2014 provides that the Act shall not apply in relation to any supply of goods or services made by:

-- (b) any local authority and statutory body in respect of its regulatory and enforcement (R & E) functions. - 20.
-With the above provision, supplies made by the Federal and State Governments are treated as out of scope supplies unless the supplies are specified in the GST (Application to Government) Order 2014.
+- (a) the Federal Government and State Governments, unless the Minister otherwise directs by order published in the Gazette; or - (b) any local authority and statutory body in respect of its R&E functions. - 20.
+With the above provision, supplies made by the Federal Government and State Governments are treated as out of scope supplies unless the supplies are specified in the GST (Application to Government) Order 2014.
 The term out of scope means that the supplies are not within the ambit of the GST Act 2014 and are therefore not subject to GST. - 21.
-Under the GST (Application to Government) Order 2014, the following supplies are subject to GST - - (a) Supplies of treated water by --- - (i) Public Works Department, Perlis - (ii) Public Works Department, Sarawak - (iii) Sabah State Water Department. - (b) Any supply made by the Malaysian Broadcasting Department in relation to --- - (i) advertising space or advertising time on radio or television; - (ii) letting out broadcasting equipments and facilities. - (c) Supplies made by the Prisons Department of Malaysia in relation to goods and services by the prisoners. - (d) Any supply made by the Sabah State Railway Department in relation to transportation of goods. - 22.
-The government departments as specified in the GST (Application to Government) Order 2014 have to be registered under the GST Act once their annual turnover in a period of twelve months exceed RM500,000.
-Once registered, such government departments have to comply with the various obligations required of a registered person under the Act.
+Under the GST (Application to Government) Order 2014, the following supplies are subject to GST; - (a) Supplies of treated water by; - (i) Public Works Department, Perlis; - (ii) Public Works Department, Sarawak; and - (iii) Sabah State Water Department. - (b) Any supply made by the Malaysian Broadcasting Department in relation to: - (i) advertising space or advertising time on radio or television; - (ii) letting out broadcasting equipments and facilities. - (c) Supplies made by the Prisons Department of Malaysia in relation to goods and services by the prisoners. - (d) Any supply made by the Sabah State Railway Department in relation to transportation of goods. - 22.
+The Government department as specified in the GST (Application to Government) Order 2014 have to be registered under the GST Act once their annual turnover of taxable supplies in a period of twelve months exceed RM500, 000.
+Once registered, such Government department have to comply with the various obligations required of a registered person under the Act.
 This includes proper keeping of records of transactions made, the issuance of tax invoice for any supplies made, the submission of GST returns according to the taxable period granted, the payment of

 GST and the claiming of input tax credit.
-For further information, please refer to the GST General Guide.
+(For further information, please refer to the GST General Guide).